 Such misunderstanding arguably played a role in what happened during the housing bubble and the dot-com bubble that preceded it.
 Being in the right place at the right time isn’t the same as being smart.

 12. Failing to adjust

 How you invest should change as your life changes.
 When you’re young, it makes sense to invest aggressively, because you have time to recoup from mistakes.
-As you approach retirement age, you should reduce your risk.
+As you approach retirement age, you should reduce risk.

 The Great Recession wiped out the savings of many people who were on the verge of retirement.
 That shouldn’t have happened, because they shouldn’t have had that much exposure to stocks so close to retirement.
 Check out “5 Simple Ways to Invest Your Retirement Savings” for tips on avoiding such a fate.

 13. Not seeking qualified help

-While investing isn’t rocket science, if you don’t have the time or temperament, consider getting help.
+Investing isn’t rocket science.
+But if you don’t have the time or temperament, consider getting help.

 The wrong help?
-That would be a commissioned salesperson more interested in their financial success than yours.
+That would be commissioned salespeople more interested in their financial success than yours.
 The right help?
 A fee-based planner with the right blend of education, credentials and experience.
-Check out “How to Choose the Perfect Financial Adviser” for tips.
+Check out “3 Questions You Must Ask When Seeking Honest Investment Advice” for tips.

 If you’ve made mistakes or have advice that could help others, let us hear from you by commenting below on our Facebook page.